✽ Know Before You Go ✽

 -

 At our Midtown/RAD Location (River Arts District)the average float time is 3-3.5 hours.
-(Average float times may vary due to water levels, or wind speed.)

 -